brikis98/yevgeniy-brikman-homepage/_posts/2018-08-12-the-10-to-1-rule-of-writing-and-programming.md

   commits:       544 (32%)
 {% endhighlight %}

-So, I added 163,756 lines and deleted 131,425 lines, for a a total of 295,181 lines of code churn.
+So, I added 163,756 lines and deleted 131,425 lines, for a total of 295,181 lines of code churn.
 That is, I wrote and deleted 295,181 lines of to produce a final output of 26,571 lines.
 That's a ratio of more than 10:1!
 For every 1 line that got published, I actually had to write 10!